 GGWSL's second O50 season will begin Sunday, June 24, 2018!
 Join the fun and make new friends!
 Instructions for joining our second season, Summer 2018, will be posted in early May.

 To ensure that our O50 has a good foundation and ability for growth, this summer 2017 season only, we are accepting over O45's!
 Over 45's who sign up this summer will be grandfathered for future seasons!
-To be eligible you must turn 45 this year.
+To be eligible you must have turned 45 in 2017.

 We will be accepting players throughout the summer season so register as soon as you can!Following are more details about our Fabulous O50 division.

-- All games will be held at Tom Bates Field - South Turf - Gilman Ave. exit off of hwy 80 (same exit as Golden Gate Fields).
+- All games will be held at Tom Bates Field - North Turf - Gilman Ave. exit off of hwy 80 (same exit as Golden Gate Fields).

 - Games will consist of 30 minute halves (with 5 to 10 minute half time) and played on half a regulation size field.